-When a recipient revokes or is discharged alive during an election period, the recipient or legal representative must sign and date a statement acknowledging that he or she is aware of the revocation and state reason the revocation is chosen.
-This written statement must be in the hand writing of the recipient or legal representative and include the recipient's contact information.

-The statement must be submitted to the hospice PAU for verification and follow up.
+When a recipient revokes or is discharged alive during an election period, the recipient or legal representative must sign and date a statement acknowledging that he or she is aware of the revocation and state why the revocation is chosen.
+This written statement must be in the hand writing of the recipient or legal representative.
+This signed statement must contain the reason for revocation; the recipient's contact information must be dated and submitted to the Hospice Manager for verification and follow up.

 A signed statement must include the date the revocation is to be effective.
-A recipient or his/her legal representative cannot designate an effective date earlier than the date that the revocation is made.
+A recipient or his/her representative cannot designate an effective date earlier than the date that the revocation is made.
 The date of signature and proper written statement must also be included.
-This revocation shall be received by the hospice PAU within five calendar days of revocation.

-At no time will the effective date be earlier than the date the request is signed.
-Revocations that are back dated will be forwarded to the Medicaid Program Integrity Section for investigation for possible fraudulent activity.
-A verbal revocation of benefits is NOT acceptable.
+This revocation shall be faxed to the hospice program manager within 72 hours of revocation.
+Any revocation submitted after the three-day limit will become effective on the date of receipt.
+Revocations that are back dated will be forwarded to Program Integrity for investigation for possible fraudulent activity.